-The physical instrumentation of the d-Rebar is recessed into a 3.2mm wide groove which is milled into the steel bolt.
-Typically the instrumentation consists of up to six (6) axially configured long base-length strain gauges (300-600mm baselength).
-The strain gauges are encapsulated within an epoxy resin and are designed to withstand the rigors of bolt installation using standard procedure.
+The physical instrumentation of the d-Rebar is recessed into a 3.2mm wide slot which is milled into the steel bolt.
+Typically the instrumentation consists of up to six (6) wires run as 2 pairs (side A and side B) in diametrically opposed grooves.
+The translation of the six wires is measured by 6 displacement sensors at the head of the device.
+As the cable stretches each displacement sensor measures the relative displacement between the head and the nodal point (u1, u2, ….u6).
+The wires run in tubes which are encapsulated in polyurethane and are designed to withstand the rigors of bolt installation using standard procedure.

 Configuration:

-d-Rebar technology can be applied to any rigid bolt or bar.
-Either a pair of strain gauges (for end anchored bolts spun in resin) or an array of strain gauges can be specified.
-For applications which require enhanced axial load resolution the strain gauge array should be staggered (Fig3 upper).
-If bending moments need to be more accurately resolved then a stacked configuration may be preferable (Fig 3. lower).
-A theoretical comparison of both is presented in a related technical note.
+For applications which require enhanced axial load resolution the strain gauge array should be staggered (lower fig).
+If bending moments need to be more accurately resolved then a stacked configuration may be preferable ( upper fig).

 Individual Calibration: